SystemsBioinformatics/dynamic-community-fba/docs/2_getting_started/home.rst

 .. code-block:: python

     cbmpy.writeCOBRASBML(...)
-    cbmpy.writeFVAtoCSV(...)
     cbmpy.writeModelToExcel97(...)
     cbmpy.writeSBML3FBCV2(...)

 2.4.
 Reactions, Reagents and Species
 ------------------------------------

-In `CBMPy`, the ``cbmpy.CBModel`` object stores the model and all it's attributes.
+In `CBMPy`, the ``cbmpy.CBModel`` object stores the model and all its attributes.
 When working with the model, most modifications will involve manipulating this object.
 In the previous section, we demonstrated how to load the *E. coli core iJR904* model and perform a FBA on it.
 Now, let's explore some basic alterations that can be made to the model.